termhn/ripplewarpwallet/README.md

 yarn install
 ```

 This has installed all the dependencies necessary to build the final page.
-We can build it using
+Now we need to delete the prebuilt version.
+Navigate to the `dist` folder and delete `warp_latest.html` and `warp_1.0.3_SHA256_{numbers here}.html` files and delete them.
+We can then build it using

 ```
 yarn build
 ```

-Now, the latest version should be installed at `web/warp_1.0.2_SHA256_{numbers here}.html`.
-You can also access it by clicking on the symbolic link `web/warp_latest.html`.
-To find this in Windows Explorer, navigate to `C:\Users\<Username>\ripplewarpwallet\web` directory.
+Now, the latest version should be installed at `dist/warp_1.0.3_SHA256_{numbers here}.html`.
+You can also access it by clicking on the symbolic link `dist/warp_latest.html`.
+To find this in Windows Explorer, navigate to `C:\Users\<Username>\ripplewarpwallet\dist` directory.

 #### macOS